contentauth/c2pa-python/MEMORY_FINDINGS.md

   `get_remote_url()`, and `resource_to_stream()` extracting the active
   manifest's JPEG thumbnail (31,608 bytes per extraction) from `tests/fixtures/C.jpg`.
 Measured: leaked 2.10 MiB at N=100 vs 2.10 MiB at N=300 (delta −975 B).
 No growing allocation site above 4 KiB.
+(Note:
+  `get_remote_url()` on these embedded-manifest fixtures returns `None` before any string conversion, so within this scenario it covers the NULL branch only.)
 - `builder_add_resource_thumbnail` — per iteration: `Builder.add_resource`
   of a ~90 KB JPEG thumbnail followed by a context sign.
 Measured: leaked 2.30 MiB at both N=100 and N=300 (delta −2.2 KiB).
 No growing site.